Before you can legally learn to drive you must make sure you have the following ready:

 If you are under 17, you can apply for a provisional licence up to 3 months before your 17th birthday – or as soon as you’re 16 if you’re disabled and receiving Motability allowance, but you need to be at least 17 before you drive on public roads.

 The fee for a provisional licence is £34.00, you can get an application form from your local post office or apply online here:

-Before you start learning, make sure you can read a number plate in good daylight from 20.5 metres away – that's about five car lengths.
-For the new-style number plates (that were introduced on September 2001), the distance is 20 metres.
-If you wear glasses or contacts, that's fine.
-Just make sure you always wear them when driving.
+Before you start learning, make sure you can read a number plate in good daylight from 20.5 meters away (approx. 5 car lengths).
+If you have prescription glasses or contacts, you must always wear them when driving.

 L Plates (or D plates in Wales) must be displayed visibly at the front and back of your car at all times while you’re learning.
 You’re only allowed to drive when you’re with someone over 21 who has had their full drivers licence for 3 years or more.

 When you’re learning, it’s important to feel comfortable behind the wheel and use a reliable, road safe vehicle.
 BSM only use modern Peugeot 208 & 308 vehicles which are easy to handle, regularly serviced and fitted with dual controls.
 Plus, our instructors have the training and expertise to keep you and the car safe.

 Auto vs Manual